MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/problem-adding-guest-user-to-group.md

 ## Cause

-This issue occurs if the guest user who is being added already exists in Azure Active Directory (Azure AD).
+This issue occurs if the guest user who is being added already exists in Microsoft Entra ID.

 ## Workaround 1